Consistency of sound over different sound systems

 Another requirement of setting up is to install Reference 4 software.
 You can get the installer of the latest version here.
 The installer will guide you through the process and be sure to install Headphone Edition if you are trying to set up headphones.

 Next, you’ll have to either initiate the trial period or activate the software with a license key.
-In the case that you have computer that's not connected to the internet please refer to this article, and remember to, when applying calibration profiles, instead of choosing Add Headphones, use Open Profile option which we'll refer to a bit later.
+In the case that you have a computer that's not connected to the internet please refer to this article, and remember to, when applying calibration profiles, instead of choosing Add Headphones, use the Open Profile option which we'll refer to a bit later.

 It's important to mention that you don't need an interface or DAC in most cases to set up calibration on your headphones.